-The IPM Toolkit app is available to users for free for smartphones and tablets.
+The IPM Toolkit app is news and media reader available free for smartphone and tablet users.
 This app is brought to you by the University of Wisconsin’s Integrated Pest Management (IPM) program.

 Check out this application for iPhone and iPad: http://itunes.apple.com/us/app/ipm-toolkit/id504685615?mt=8